Krolicki/Krolicki/README.md

 Hi, I am Jakub Krolicki.

-I am currently working as an IT Service Desk Consultant / IT Specialist and study IT at State University.
+I am currently working as an IT Service Desk Consultant / IT Specialist.

+I graduated from State Academy and earned degree in computer science.

-I am currently learning React JS.
+I am currently learning React.

 Recently I got interested in Raspberry Pi and I am working at couple projects.